 WordPress takes care of 80 to 90 percent of (the mechanics of) search engine optimization – Matt Cutts (former head of web spam at Google)

-Also, with mobile SEO getting more important, WordPress has seen a big push towards responsive design.
+With mobile SEO becoming more important, WordPress has seen a big push towards responsive design.
 By now, every theme accepted into the directory needs to adjust to mobile devices by default.
-In addition to that, there are plugins to support Google Accelerated Mobile Pages.
+There are also plugins to support Google Accelerated Mobile Pages.

-In short, in terms of SEO, WordPress has you covered.
+In short – in terms of SEO, WordPress has got you covered!

 Doing SEO in Joomla is slightly messier.
 It does have solid functionality like URL rewrites (to include keywords in your page and post address), meta descriptions, title tag optimization and even metadata like noindex and nofollow out of the box.
-However, it is more complicated to implement.
+It is more complicated to implement than with WordPress.
 Especially beginners might struggle with it.

-Aside from that, there are extension available to give you extra capabilities.
-Yet, overall Joomla is considered less SEO friendly than WordPress.
+Aside from that, there is an extension available to give you extra capabilities.
+In overall, Joomla is considered less SEO friendly than WordPress.

-The platform also has extensions to further improve your SEO, for example, an SEO checklist or XML sitemap module.
+The platform also has extensions to further improve your SEO – for example, an SEO checklist or XML sitemap module.
 Funny enough, there even used to be a Drupal version of Yoast SEO.
-However, by now some other plugin is available under that address but you can still see it in the URL.
+By now another plugin is available under that address but you can still see it in the URL.

 Aside from that, there are plenty of mobile responsive Drupal themes to make sure your site looks good on phones and tablets.